DanieleGuicciardi/Netflix-clone/README.md

 # Netflix Clone

-This project is a Netflix clone built using **React**, **Bootstrap**, and **Bootstrap Icons**.
+This project is a Netflix clone built using **React**.
 The goal is to recreate Netflix's design and functionality, implementing responsive layouts and interactive features.

 ---